How to Charge VAT on the Dividend Income?

 The accounting treatment for dividends paid typically involves:

-Dividends reduce retained earnings and are shown as a liability until they are paid.
+Dividends reduce retained earnings, which in turn decreases the company's equity.
+This reduction in equity is reflected on the balance sheet, where dividends are shown as a liability until they are paid.

 What Are the Audit Services?

-Audit services refer to independent evaluations of financial statements and records to ensure accuracy and compliance.
-Types include:
+Audit services refer to independent evaluations of financial statements and records to ensure accuracy and compliance, often performed by financial auditors.
+These audits provide assurance services, which enhance the credibility of financial information and support stakeholder trust and decision-making.

-Statutory Audit: Mandatory audit by law for financial transparency.
+• Statutory Audit: Mandatory audit by law for financial transparency, typically conducted as part of external audit services.

 How to Record Dividend Income?